fmalina/revisions-blocl/activism/collapse.md

 which they bore some responsibility.

-Greenland Vikings would have had a better chance of surviving if they had learned from or traded with the Inuit, but they didn’t.
+Greenland Vikings would have had a better chance of surviving if they had learned from or traded with the Inuit, but they didn't.

 Refusing or unable to learn from the Inuit, and lacking any military advantage over them, the Norse rather than the Inuit became the ones who eventually